insin/newforms/docs/fields.rst

       default rendering fuctions are used.

    :param kwargs.custom:
+      .. _ref-fields-field-custom:

+      this argument is provided to pass any custom metadata you require on the field, e.g. extra per-field options for a custom layout you've implemented.
+Newforms will set anything you pass for this argument in a ``custom`` instance property on the field.

       .. versionadded:: 0.5

-      this argument is provided to pass any custom metadata you require on the field, e.g. extra per-field options for a custom layout you've implemented.
-Newforms will set anything you pass as this argument on a ``custom`` instance property on the field.

    **Prototype Functions**

    .. js:function:: Field#prepareValue(value)

-      Hook for any pre-preparation required before a value cane be used.
+      Hook for any pre-preparation required before a value can be used.

    .. js:function:: Field#toJavaScript(value)